beefyfinance/beefy-cowllector/README.md

 - Notify the BIFI rewards pool
 - Harvest the Beefy fee batch from all Beefy´s chains to distribute it.

 **Cowllectors does NOT focus in to be profitable, so don't expect it to win some profit when it harvests.
-Cowllector harvest script was create it to bring resilience and consistency in all active vaults strategies.**
+Cowllector harvest script was create it to bring resilience and consistency in all active vaults strategies, giving at least ONE harvest every 24 hour to every strat in every chain**

+Cowllectors runs harvest every 4 hour at :30 (minutes) giving time [Cowbot](https://github.com/beefybot) to complete sync (so always harvest up to date with the last strats).

-Cowllectors runs harvest script every hour, but some chains are configurated to harvest only a few times per day.
-After a run of harvests in every chain, you can find the `harvest report` in our discord channel [#Harvester](https://discord.com/channels/755231190134554696/914666606641184768)
+After every run of harvests in every chain, you can find the `harvest report` in our discord channel [#Harvester](https://discord.com/channels/755231190134554696/914666606641184768)

 # 🔄 Auto sync

-if you are a **Beefy Strategist**, you DON'T need anymore push or sync your strat here.
+If you are a **Beefy Strategist**, you DON'T need anymore push or sync your strat here.

-This repo auto sync every 4 hours thanks to our beauty [Cowbot](https://github.com/beefybot).
+This repo auto sync every 4 hours (starting at 00:00 UTC). thanks to our beauty [Cowbot](https://github.com/beefybot).

 # 📖 Prerequisites